Executive Director: Dr. Skip Rochefort, Chemical Engineering Department

 Emily Nicholson, originally from Northern California, graduated from Oregon State University with Bachelor of Science degrees in Education and Zoology and has been involved with youth programming since she was young.
 She has experience with 4-H, YMCA, STEM Academy as well as informal youth science outreach through Sigma Delta Omega, Oregon State’s Academic Science sorority.
 She is excited to be working with Precollege Programs at OSU to open students’ eyes to the possibilities around them.

 Dr. Adam Talamantes has been involved with the Science and Math Investigative Learning Experience (SMILE) program for several years.
 His graduate research revolved around integrating project-based learning into SMILE’s summer bridge program and evaluating the impact of the summer bridge program on college self-efficacy.
 His research also focused on building community-university partnerships to support out-of-school time STEM education.
 Currently, he is working closer with SMILE as a Program Coordinator.

 Dr. Dominique Brooks is dedicated to improving the lives of underrepresented youth, primarily through working towards equitable access to education and enrichment opportunities.
 This often includes informing, preparing youth for, and providing some of these opportunities.
 In graduate school, Dr. Brooks researched ways to increase the rate of underrepresented students pursuing STEM career through higher education.
 In her current role, she is focused on growing the reach and impact of Precollege Programs.

-Administrative Program Assistant: Kami Hammerschmith
+Administrative Program Specialist: Kami Hammerschmith

 Kami Hammerschmith has worked at Oregon State University for more than 20 years, previously with Orange Media Network/Student Media.
 She provides administrative support for Precollege Programs and The SMILE Program.
 Kami is also a proud OSU alumni.